-In a state facility this class is accountable for coordinating the various facets of clinical programs involving multiple wards OR for serving as liaison between the institution and community programs and placement settings.
+In a state facility this class is accountable for coordinating the various facets of clinical programs involving multiple units OR for serving as liaison between the facility and community programs and placement settings.

 This class can be used in one of two ways:

-LIAISON NURSE: Incumbent is responsible for coordinating the placement of patients and/or clients into community psychiatric programs and facilities and following up on these placements.
+LIAISON NURSE: Incumbent is responsible for coordinating the placement of individuals into community psychiatric programs and facilities and following up on these placements.

-Note: This class is not expected to provide direct administrative supervision of a ward.
-The emphasis is on clinical supervision to multiple wards or units.
+NOTE: This class is not expected to provide direct administrative supervision of a unit.
+The emphasis is on clinical supervision to multiple units.